 Another thing I find myself doing when it feels as if it's all too much is stopping.
 I pause, a bit how a toddler might mid-tantrum.
 I check a thought, 'is that really true?'
 I breathe, observe.
 I notice there are plenty of other feelings, sensations and small pleasures around too.
 We can choose what we focus on - that's the distinction.

-My heart writes daily love letters to Nature.
+And my heart writes daily love letters to Nature.
 Quietly watching the birds, finding a tree to focus on.
 And as the weeks go by, provided I keep my activity levels stabilised, I notice that deep feeling of exhaustion is subsiding.
 Walking increases to 25 mins a day.
 The other part of my 'systems reboot' involves the subconscious.
 And I see my cells spinning into action, all the energy I could ever need charging through me.
 My body working perfectly.
 I travel the world, climb mountains and jump into crystal pools below tropical waterfalls.

 And everyday, in its own way, this falling apart becomes a coming together again.